willfurnass/sheffield_hpc/sharc/software/apps/ANTs.rst

     module load apps/ANTs

-Note: this ANTs version is 783 commits ahead of Release 2.1.0 (Commit 646459b build), which have named Version 2.1.0.a
+Note: this ANTs version is 783 commits ahead of Release 2.1.0 (Commit 646459b build), which we have named Version 2.1.0-a

 Installation notes
 ------------------

 ANTs was compiled using the
-:download:`install_ANTs.sh </sharc/software/install_scripts/apps/ANTs/2.1.0.a/gcc-4.9.4/install_ANTs.sh>` script, the module
+:download:`install_ANTs.sh </sharc/software/install_scripts/apps/ANTs/2.1.0-a/gcc-4.9.4/install_ANTs.sh>` script, the module
 file is
-:download:`gcc-4.9.4 </sharc/software/modulefiles/apps/ANTs/2.1.0.a/gcc-4.9.4>`.
+:download:`gcc-4.9.4 </sharc/software/modulefiles/apps/ANTs/2.1.0-a/gcc-4.9.4>`.